 - Solving a problem or giving an answer

 - Being judgmental of team members or their ideas, opinions

 - Taking sides or becoming caught up in the subject matter

 - Making suggestions on the task instead of on the process

 Training Needs Assessment

-Organization has to collect information in regards to key company needs and investigate the possible performance gap.
-Subsequently, Organization has to analyze the assessment data and plan the training requirements for each level (organization level, process level, and also job level).
+The organization has to collect information in regard to key company needs and investigate the possible performance gap.
+Subsequently, the organization has to analyze the assessment data and plan the training requirements for each level (organization level, process level, and job level).

-The main objective of the training is to improve the skills as well as knowledge of individuals.
+The main objective of the training is to improve the skills and knowledge of individuals.
 Training material is one of the essential training resources and should be presented at the appropriate level to the target audience.
 The following are the different resources required for an effective training program.

 - Good training material

 - Proper lighting of the training room